 The Spey Cast Swing

 Understanding the value of a correct 'logical' line lift at the beginning of the Spey cast is crucial for negating the cast crippling 'water resistance' experienced by an incorrect line lift.
 Today I'll elaborate on what maintains this 'ease and smoothness' of cast through the middle section of the cast known as the 'swing' which is crucial for adequate rod loading in the D Loop.

 The Spey Rod Angle Change Between The Lift & Swing

-Assuming you've fully understood yesterday's newsletter on 'the lift' section of the cast as high hands momentarily stop the rod precisely at the top of the lift at an 11 o'clock rod position with the rod up to this point 'only' moving parallel to the riverbank.
-At the top of the lift 11 o'clock rod position the rod now needs to change to a high outward angle as the line is smoothly yet assertively 'swung' around to the upstream side of your riverbank position.
-This swing range energy must be smooth and a 'mirror image' of either half of the swing so there are no sudden flicks or jirks added which will destroy the required line energy build up and the remainder of the cast.
-Keeping the swing 'energised' and completely smooth is the key to perfection assuming your initial 'line lift' has been perfect so there's been no 'water resistance' from having too much line in or on the water at the top of the lift while merging into the swing.
+Assuming you've fully understood the recent newsletter on 'the lift' section of the cast as high hands momentarily stop the rod precisely at the top of the lift (at an 11 o'clock rod position) with the rod up to this point 'only' moving parallel to the riverbank.
+At the top of the lift's 11 o'clock rod position the rod now needs to change to a high outward angle as the line is 'smoothly' yet assertively swung around to the upstream side of your riverbank position.
+This swing range 'energy' must be smooth and an energised 'mirror image' of either half of the swing so there are no sudden flicks, jirks or gradual swing acceleration added which will destroy the required line energy build up and the remainder of the cast.
+Keeping the swing 'evenly' energised and completely smooth is the key to perfection assuming your initial 'line lift' has been correct so there's been no 'water resistance' from having too much line still on the water at the top of the lift while merging into the swing.

 Separate Your Spey Line Lift From The Swing